thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 <u>**Note:**</u>

 I hope you understood that it was `sscanf` just by looking at the input and output of the function...
 Otherwise, I'm sorry, it might have been hard!
 While developping the challenge, it kept on breaking the stack and the arguments of the resolved function when calling `sscanf`.
-This came from variadic arguments which were a pain in the a** to use in the context of a hook of `_dl_runtime_resolve`.
+This came from variadic arguments which were a pain to use in the context of a hook of `_dl_runtime_resolve`.
 In the end, I decided to use a custom `sscanf` using [musl](https://musl.libc.org/) to remove variadic arguments.

 ### Take a step back